-I know several laundry owners, like Stuckey, who agree that owning an ironer is a game-changer.
+Several laundry owners, like Stuckey, agree that owning an ironer is a game-changer.
 Each successfully captured larger commercial accounts, even when the percentage of ironed goods was small Additionally, they experienced a return on their investment in less than a year.